 Sports events have a way of bringing people together, regardless of their age, race, gender, social status, etc. And no matter what type of sports you prefer, records will continue to be set, matched, or broken.
-However, there are certain records that are seemingly far beyond what most athletes or teams are capable of achieving that it is almost inconceivable for these records to be broken.
+However, there are certain records that are seemingly far beyond what most athletes or teams are capable of achieving.
+It is almost inconceivable for these records to be broken.
 Here is a list of sports records that are likely to remain untouched or matched.

 Tampa Bay Buccaneers’ Record-breaking Losses